German economy minister sees minimal growth and 'rough waters' ahead

 - Oops!Something went wrong.Please try again later.

-Economy Minister Robert Habeck sees the German economy in "rough waters" as the country is "coming out of the crisis more slowly than we had hoped," he said on Wednesday.
+Economy Minister Robert Habeck on Wednesday said he sees the German economy in "rough waters" as the country is "coming out of the crisis more slowly than we had hoped."

 The government expects only a small amount of growth of 0.2% this year, down from the 1.3% it predicted in its autumn forecast.